ZachSaucier/sveltekit-blog/src/lib/posts/2016/an-activity-discovery-app.md

 tags:
   - projects
   - design
- An app I created to help address decision paralysis when trying to find activities to do.
+description: An app I created to help address decision paralysis when trying to find activities to do.
 ---

 Most any time we go to a new place, we are looking to find activities to do.
 It could be anything from hiking to finding a trendy coffee shop.
 When I first came to study at the University of Georgia, I found myself in this situation, particularly in respect to finding activities for groups of people to do and activities to do on dates.
 Over time I came to know a lot of local places and activities, but it took a lot of talking to people and didn’t always come when I wanted it to.
 It would have been great to have a way to find out about all of those activities quicker and more easily.